objectiv/objectiv.io/docs/docs/taxonomy/contribute.md

 3. We will develop the changes to the corresponding components (e.g. Tracker and/or Collector) with our team, and will keep you posted <JoinSlackLink linkText='on Slack' />.

-Thanks for helping us build a complete and generic open tracking standard, so we can share and reuse data models!
+Many thanks for your contribution to build a complete and generic open tracking standard, so we can all share and reuse data models!